jon-edward/wiki_dump/README.md

 print(categories.files.keys())
 ```

-A slightly more nontrivial example - next we'll demonstrate the ease in querying
+A slightly more nontrivial example - querying for specific file types when a job
-for specific file types when a job may contain more files than we need.
+may contain more files than we need.

 For example, it's not uncommon to find a job that has partial data dumps - making
 it necessary to know the file paths of all parts.
 If you're hard-coding all the